bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Report prefer_straight_paths = true as bug?
 Seems to do the opposite of what it says

+-- TODO energy_glow_animation on turrets flickers badly, but not when you use draw_as_light, so that's probably a bug

 ### Map modes / play